 "We actively need to go out of our way to find talent from underrepresented communities.
 And then, it is not only about attracting talent but also about retaining talent.
 It's about making sure that the culture of the company is inclusive and open.
-And that we enable groups to be of their own employee resource group, for example, that they're comfortable that they have a safe space to be with people from maybe the same community."
+And that we empower employees to create and run employee resource groups, so that they feel comfortable and find a safe place to be."

 Nicolas Vibert, Senior Technical Marketing Engineer at Isovalent